 1) Respond to the Canvas prompt AND send me an email when you've created your arcgis online account (to [email protected])

-2) Submit to Canvas your geodatabase with your digitized trees layer, the empty landcover and building layers listed in the assignments column, and completely specified topology rules.
+2) Submit to Canvas your geodatabase with your digitized trees layer, the empty landcover and building layers as assigned above, and completely specified topology rules.

 Remember to use our standard naming convention (initials on the front, week on the back of the name), and zip up your data into an archive.

-3) You should also turn in a pdf map that shows at least 50% your landcover and 50% of your buildings digitized, with the usual map elements.
+3) You should also turn in a pdf map to Canvas that shows at least 50% your landcover and 50% of your buildings digitized, with the usual map elements.

 Week 3 - Resources, ArcGIS Online Accounts, ArcGIS Catalog and Managing Geodatabases, Project and Folder Organization, Cleaning Topology

 Week 3 Slides, Creating an ArcGIS online account, catalog management, digitizing and topology

 Instructions here on creating/activating an ArcGIS Online account.